sujnanpatil/Dynamic-Copilot/Labs/Lab-02.md

     ![](../media/L2T2S2.2.png)

 ### Task 3: Change the connected CRM contact

+In this task, you will learn how to edit and update existing CRM connections by modifying contact names, roles, or descriptions.

 1. Open the email, click on **Apps** then select **Copilot for Sales**.
 Scroll down then hover the cursor on the saved contact then click on the **More Options(...)
 (1)** and select **Open in Dynamics 365 (2)**.